mertmtn/CityDistrictJSONAPI/README.md

 This repository created all city and its districts of Türkiye as JSON format.

-All data retrieved from https://www.e-icisleri.gov.tr/Anasayfa/MulkiIdariBolumleri.aspx link on 26.09.2023
+All data retrieved from [https://www.e-icisleri.gov.tr/Anasayfa/MulkiIdariBolumleri.aspx](https://www.e-icisleri.gov.tr/Anasayfa/MulkiIdariBolumleri.aspx) on 26.09.2023

 ## Installation